Grand Egyptian Museum: Grand Hall (Atrium)

-The Atrium (Great Hall) of the Grand Egyptian Museum is the main entrance hall with an area of 10,000 square meters.
+The Atrium (Great Hall) of the Grand Egyptian Museum is the main entrance hall, spanning 10,000 square meters.
 Designed with a glass roof and a transparent façade, the Giza Pyramids are visible from inside.

-It houses the statue of Pharaoh Ramesses II (11 meters, 83 t) and 20-30 large artifacts from different eras, making it an introductory exhibition.
+It houses the statue of Pharaoh Ramesses II (11 meters, 83 t) and 20–30 large artifacts from different eras, making it an introductory exhibition.
 The Grand Staircase connects the 12 main exhibition halls.
 The statue was moved from Ramses Square in Cairo to its location (GEM) in 2006 and placed in the Grand Hall (Atrium) in 2018.

 Grand Staircase

 The staircase serves as a transitional gallery with more than 60 artifacts, leading to the 12 halls.
 Spanning 6,000 m2, the structure stands six stories tall (approximately 50 m), connecting the main lobby (atrium), temporary exhibition halls, and the main archaeological storeroom to the upper terrace, offering another view of the Giza Pyramids.